ubemacapuno/foodie-blog/readme.md

 ## Things to add

 - Create a `.env` file in the config directory and add the following as `key: value` :
-  - PORT: `2121` (Can be any port!
+  - PORT: `8500` (Can be any port!
 Example: 3000)
   - DB_STRING: `your MongoDB database URI`
 ---

 ## Optimizations:

-This application is a work in progress.
+This application is currently in an MVP state, and is a work in progress.
 I will update this section later!